Last Updated on

 Colonia del Sacramento was the first Uruguayan town I visited and I couldn’t have gotten a better introduction to the country.
 The city was built by the Portuguese in the 17th century and is a beautiful maze of colonial houses and cobblestone streets.

 Some of the houses have been transformed into museums.
 The ticket costs less than 2$ and allows you to visit all of them.
-Inside, you will find lots of random objects on exhibition, from tiles to indigenous artifacts and what looked suspiciously like a dinosaur skeleton.
+Inside, you will find lots of random objects on exhibition, from tiles to indigenous artefacts and what looked suspiciously like a dinosaur skeleton.

 From the lighthouse, you have a great view of Colonia del Sacramento’s historic centre and, on clear days, can see Buenos Aires on the other side of the river.
 The old port is great for a walk and if you want to rest, you will find lots of small cafes waiting for you all over the town.